marleeeeeey/game_mvp_003_jumper_jam/README.md

-# Game MVP 003 - Mobile Game Like Doogle Jump
+# Game MVP 003 - Jumper Jam

-The game is implemented during the course "Master Mobile Game Development with Godot 4".
+Jumper Jam - the game is implemented during the course "Master Mobile Game Development with Godot 4".
+Gameplay is similar to the Doodle Jump game.
+The player jumps on the platforms and tries to reach the highest score.
 - Course: https://www.udemy.com/course/mobile-game-godot/
 - Created by: GameDev.tv Team, Kaan Alpar.
 - Original Repo: https://gitlab.com/GameDevTV/godot-mobile/jumper-jam